FireworksProject/Hackers_and_Hitchhikers_Guide/src/bizmodel/framework.md

 obviously superior to their current mode of operation, we have found a niche market that does not exist.

+### Steal ideas.
+Everything new is actually just a derivative.
+Look at Apple and Microsoft.
+Steal liberally; it's not a bad thing.

 ### Get in bed with the big players.
 Establish mutually beneficial ties with bigger market makers; so they have an interest in our success.

 ### Discover our real customers.
-Who do we actually need to sell to?
+Who do we actually want to sell to?
+Maybe everyone else forgot to market to somebody that actually wants to buy.

 ---